joeyballentine/ESRGAN-Bot/README.md

 # ESRGAN-Bot

+NOTE: This hasn't been super actively maintained for a while.
+If you plan on running this yourself keep in mind that I have a few things hardcoded and once discord enforces slash commands, this bot will no longer work.

-A Discord bot for upscaling images with ESRGAN, plus a little more.
-NOTE: This bot only supports old architecture models and will NOT work with new architecture ones.
+A Discord bot for upscaling images with ESRGAN (and variations including ESRGAN+, RealSR, BSRGAN, Real-ESRGAN), plus a little more.

 This version of the bot is a complete rewrite in python using Discord.py and the original source code by Xinntao, along with modifications from BlueAmulet's fork.